Karl Barth: Understanding of Mary

 Unlike many Protestant theologians, Barth wrote on the topic of Mariology (the theological study of Mary).
 Barth's views on the subject agreed with much Catholic dogma but he disagreed with the Catholic veneration of Mary.
 Aware of the common dogmatic tradition of the early Church, Barth fully accepted the dogma of Mary as the Mother of God, seeing a rejection of that title equivalent to rejecting the doctrine that Christ's human and divine natures are inseparable (contra the Nestorian heresy).
 Through Mary, Jesus belongs to the human race.
 Through Jesus, Mary is Mother of God.

+Criticism by reformed conservatives

+Barth's doctrine of scripture was criticised by reformed theologians such as Cornelius Van Til, Dr. Martyn Lloyd-Jones and others in the confessional reformed tradition.
+Chapter VIII of Van Til's, Christianity and Barthianism (1962), critiques Barth's view of revelation and das Wort Gottes ('the Word of God').

 Charlotte von Kirschbaum

 Charlotte von Kirschbaum was Barth's theological academic colleague for more than three decades.
 George Hunsinger summarizes the influence of von Kirschbaum on Barth's work: "As his unique student, critic, researcher, adviser, collaborator, companion, assistant, spokesperson, and confidante, Charlotte von Kirschbaum was indispensable to him.
 He could not have been what he was, or have done what he did, without her."